 These are the main varieties grown commercially.
 The purpose of these training plots is to teach the varietal characteristics in a crop setting as the plots are sufficiently large to simulate commercial cropping.

-The main commercial varieties are planted in large plots - 48 tuber plot (4 drills by 12 tubers).
+The main commercial varieties are planted in large plots - 48 tuber plots (4 drills by 12 tubers).
 Less common varieties can be included as smaller plots of 24 (4 rows of 6) or 6 tubers (1 row of 6).
 The number of plots will be dependent on the number of varieties in commerce in the country.

 4.2 Foliar characteristics training plots.